deso-protocol/frontend/README.md

 # Node / NPM versions

 This frontend works best with Node v14.15.5 and Npm v7.
-If you cant use these versions, then try `npm install --force`.
+If you can't use these versions, then try `npm install --force`.

 # Start Coding